 WiFi is free and works great.

-If you don’t want to spend extra money, you should bring a lock for the safety box and a towel for the shower.
+If you don’t want to spend extra money, you should bring a lock for the safety box.
 Inside the dorms there are small safety boxes, which can be used to store a laptop and other small valuable things.
 From what I understood, a lock costs 10 ILS.
-Towels are also not provided, so try bringing one with you if you want to save some money!

 The staff were friendly and helpful.
 They explained well about the hostel and were also able to give me good answers to some of my questions, such as “Where’s the nearest supermarket?”
 Problem was that they weren’t always at the reception.
 When I came for checking-in, there was no one there and I had to wait until someone showed up.
 Also when I came for checking-out, I had to wait until they came back from the kitchen.
 I just think it’s more welcoming to find someone waiting at the reception, at least when arriving… But overall, they were very nice, especially one of the volunteers, which I had a great conversation with!